Vertner Woodson Tandy: Career

 Tandy's most famous commission was probably Villa Lewaro, the $250,000 mansion for the daughter of the Harlem millionairess Madam C. J. Walker, in Irvington on Hudson, New York.
 The Italianate-style mansion was completed in 1918 and became important in the Harlem Renaissance prior to Walker's death.
-Among his other extant work are the Ivey Delph Apartments, and St. Philip's Episcopal Church at 204 West 134th Street in Harlem, through his architectural firm of Tandy & Foster.
+Among his other extant work are the Ivey Delph Apartments, and St. Philip's Episcopal Church at 204 West 134th Street in Harlem, through his architectural firm, Tandy & Foster.
 The Ivey Delph Apartments, designed in 1948, was listed on the National Register of Historic Places in 2005.

-Tandy also holds the distinction of being the first African American to pass the military commissioning examination and was commissioned First Lieutenant in the 15th Infantry of the New York State National Guard.
+Tandy also holds the distinction of being the first African American to pass the military commissioning examination.
+He was commissioned first lieutenant in the 15th Infantry of the New York National Guard.

 Death

 Tandy died of pneumonia on November 7, 1949, aged 64, in Manhattan, New York City.
 He is honored with a historic marker in Lexington, Kentucky, installed in 2009.